catonsville-pack-306/cub306.org/public/join.md

 * The "Class-A" Blue Uniform shirt, tan for Webelos,
 * Cub Scout belt,
 * Den hat,
-* and Den scarf.
+* and Den neckerchief.

 ![Cub Scout Uniform][uniforms]

 Uniforms come in long sleeve and short sleeve options.
 Most parents get the short sleeve and put the kid in a long sleeve undershirt.

 Pants and socks are optional.
-Awards are warn on both Shirt and Belt so these really are a must.
-The color coordinated scarf and hat help the scout feel as since of belonging to their Den and it helps the adults know where the scout belongs.
+Awards are worn on both Shirt and Belt so these really are a must.
+The color coordinated neckerchief and hat help the scout feel a sense of belonging to their Den and it helps the adults guide the scout to where he/she belongs.

 Each year we also provided a "class-b" tee-shirt for use at events and activities where scouts might get dirty (we try to have many of these).